Quiescent X-ray variability in the neutron star Be/X-ray transient GRO J1750-27: Discussion

 \section{Discussion}

 We present our \textit{Chandra} monitoring campaign of the Be/X-ray transient GRO~J1750-27 after its giant, type-II outburst in 2015.
 The purpose of our campaign was to determine if the crust of the NS in this system was significantly heated during this outburst and, if so, to follow its crust cooling behaviour.
-Such cooling of accetion-heated crusts may have been observed for two other Be/X-ray transients (4U~0115+63 and V~0332+53) after the type-II outburst they exhibited \citep{Wijnands2016,Rouco2017}.
-However, contrary to what was found for these two systems, we do not see any evidence of such crust heating and cooling behaviour in GRO~J1750-27 and, consequently, we infer that the NS crust was not significantly heated during the preceding outburst.
-We do detect GRO~J1750-27 in two of our five \textit{Chandra} monitoring observations but at lower luminosities (even when assuming a large distance of 22~kpc for GRO~J1750-27) than what was observed for 4U~0115+63 and V~0332+53 when they were in the inferred crust cooling phase (see Fig.\,\ref{fig:GROJ1750_BBody}, top panel).
-However, these two detections were interspersed with non-detections (with even lower luminosity upper limits) indicating significant variability in the quiescent behaviour of GRO~J1750-27 (see Figure \ref{fig:GROJ1750_PWL}, top panel).
+Such cooling of an accretion-heated crusts may have been observed for two other Be/X-ray transients (4U~0115+63 and V~0332+53) after the type-II outbursts they exhibited \citep{Wijnands2016,Rouco2017a}.
+However, contrary to what was found for these two systems, we do not see any strong evidence of such crust heating and cooling behaviour in GRO~J1750-27 and, consequently, we infer that the NS crust was not significantly heated during the previous outburst (see Section \ref{subsec:P3_GROJ1750_cooling}).
+We do detect GRO~J1750-27 in three of our five \textit{Chandra} monitoring observations but the spectral parameters (the spectra are relatively hard) as well as the variability seen in quiescence (also taking into account the non-detections) argue that we likely see X-ray emission due to low-level accretion (see Section \ref{subsec:P3_GROJ1750_accretion}).
+Alternatively, the observed X-ray emission could potentially be originated by the companion star, which, most probably, is an early B-type star (see \citealt{Lutovinov2019}).
+Such stars are known to be (variable) X-ray emitters as well (e.g., \citealt{Naze2009,Naze2011}).
+However, as discussed in detail in \citet[][i.e., their Section 4.4]{Tsygankov2017b} the X-ray luminosities of such stars are at most a few times $10^{31}$\,erg~s$^{-1}$.
+This is significantly below the X-ray luminosities we detect for GRO~J1750-27 and, therefore we suggest that the donor does not, or only very marginally, contribute to the observed X-ray radiation.